OpenLHS/Revisiting_VERTIGO/Objective2-3_RidgeLog-V_method/README.md

-# Objective 2-3: RidgeLR-V method
+# Objective 2-3: RidgeLog-V method

-This folder contains an implementation of an alternative approach (RidgeLR-V) that is more communication efficient and which excludes the intercept from the penalty in the ridge regression logistic regression.
+This folder contains an implementation of an alternative approach (RidgeLog-V) that is more communication efficient and which excludes the intercept from the penalty in the ridge regression logistic regression.

 ## Data